Vibe (Taeyang song)

 "Vibe" is a song by South Korean singer Taeyang, featuring Jimin of BTS.
-Released through The Black Label on January 13, 2023, it is Taeyang's first release in over five years since White Night (2017).
-The song was written by Taeyang and Vince and composed by Teddy, Kush, Vince, Taeyang, Jimin and 24.
-The song charted in over fifteen countries and reached 76 in Billboard hot 100.
+It was released through The Black Label on January 13, 2023 as the pre-release single from Taeyang's second extended play Down to Earth.
+The track marked his first release in over five years since White Night (2017).
+It was written by Taeyang and Vince and composed by Teddy, Kush, Vince, Taeyang, Jimin and 24.
+The song charted in over fifteen countries and reached number 76 on the Billboard Hot 100.

 Background and composition

 Rumors about the single first began circulating at the end of 2022, when media outlets reported that Big Bang member Taeyang would be releasing a solo album in January 2023, with one of the songs likely to feature BTS member Jimin.
 On January 4, 2023, the release of the collaboration was officially announced through social media.
 This marked Taeyang's first release under YG Entertainment's subsidiary The Black Label, which he transferred to a week earlier.

 Accolades

+"Vibe" won first place on the January 19, 2023, episode of M Countdown.
+It was later nominated for Best Music (Spring) at the Fact Music Awards, and for Best Collaboration, Best Dance Performance – Male Solo, and Song of the Year at the 2023 MAMA Awards, but did not win.
+In December, it was nominated in the Digital Song Division category at the upcoming Golden Disc Awards.